Siddie123/Siddie123/README.md

 - 👋 Hi, I’m @Siddie123
 - 👀 I love Coding !
-- 🌱 I’m currently pursuing B.Tech Int Course at MPSTME and I'm in my 3rd Year
+- 🌱 I’m currently pursuing B.Tech at NMIMS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...